Chenyt-Dev/coding/AAA_No_Categories.md

 * Used the basic idea of backtracking.
 The sudoku board is small, so not much optimizations.
 * But the sutle details took me some time to debug.

+### 38. Count and Say
+* Just put the simplest idea.
+What is the meaning of this problem?